Paroxysmisch/genome-assembly/dissertation/main.typ

 ]

 === SymGAT+Edge
-With the design of this architecture, we aim to combine the symmetry feature from @symgatedgcn with the GAT+Edge architecture mentioned previously.
+With the design of this architecture, we aim to combine the symmetry mechanism from @symgatedgcn with the GAT+Edge architecture mentioned previously.
 This is done by first calculating the updated edge features $e_(i j)^(l + 1)$ identically to @symgatedgcn (@eq:edge_features).

 Next, a copy of the input graph $G = (V, E)$ is made, $G_"rev" = (V, E_"rev")$, such that:
 $ forall i, j in V. thick i -> j in E <==> j -> i in E_"rev" $